ebuchman/blog/content/posts/uoa.md

 thou liquidity?

-This tension, between the elasticity of the Unit of Account and the discipline of the Medium of Exchange, is what the entire edifice of banking and central banking was historically erected to navigate - to enable payments to continue flowing, to keep things *liquid*.
-This was done first of all by forming clearing consortia that could net out flows, and second by creating vouchers they called "reserves" that could function as a Medium of Exchange within the clearing union.
+This tension, between the elasticity of the Unit of Account and the discipline of the Medium of Exchange, is what the entire edifice of banking and central banking has historically been charged with navigating - to enable payments to continue flowing, to keep things *liquid*.
+Notably, at the trade fairs of the 16th century, before the rise of central banks, a huge volume of European credit was settled by netting out obligation cycles and collapsing chains of obligations in a decentralized settlement process called the reconstro.
+The process was so efficient, the merchant-bankers hardly needed to use any money at all, and generally only brought enough with them for their personal expenses.
+These fairs were phenomenal in their pursuit of balancing the payments graph.

+But this balancing act would soon give way to a new institutional form.
+By the end of the 16th century, the institutions of money found themselves on the preicipice of a transformation from engine of trade to engine of war finance.
+A monetary and financial revolution was looming that would institutionalize a new kind of imbalance: the permanent debts of the state.
+Responsibility for monetizing these debts was distributed across a new kind of banking system taking hold of Europe, anchored by Central Banks.

+As central banks and centralized clearing unions came to take over from the clearing fairs, they would introduce a new kind of money, the bank "reserves", that could function as a Medium of Exchange within the clearing union.
 Concerns continue to abound as to the problem of responsibly issuing such reserves, most commonly today in the context of an explosion of reserves on the balance sheets of the world's central banks.
-What the central banks don't seem to understand is that the process which had previously generated liquidity for the Unit of Account of the USD was the Medium of Exchange of the eurodollar system, and that system collapsed in 2007.
-CBs are trying to take responsibility for the Medium of Exchange onto their own balance sheets, but (1) the scale of their response, huge as they've been, pale in comparison to the liquidity lost, (2) the CBs are too far removed from the real economy, and (3) the collective result of their action is growth in moral hazard and accelerated wealth transfer from the poor to the rich.
-It is a remarkable heist playing out in plain sight.
+The debate rages over what these things are what they matter for - if they're money, they're only money for banks, and most interbank transactions don't use them anyways.
+The problem of liquidity is buried in the shadows of the network of bank balance sheets and the credits they create with one another.
+But inconcistencies and imbalances in these networks periodicially spill over into the visible realm of bank reserves in the great liquidity crises of banking history.

 Historically, economic thought had largely failed to theorize correctly about this tension in the structure of the payments graph - about the